Alee4738/local-drive/README.md

 - Can't delete files
 - Can't rename files
 - Can't search for files easily (but you can use Ctrl+F)
+- Running the project currently requires downloading this repository.
+Other options:
+  - Package it up so it can be npm install-ed globally and run on command line
+  - Create executable using node-pkg

 # Prerequisites
 - Client and Server are on same wifi network